duncanmalashock/ruby-ivan/README.md

 ### Features ###
 _ivan_ currently handles:

+* Saving/loading geometry data to/from Yaml files
 * Creating new Glyphs (instantiations of geometric models)
 * Scaling & translating Glyphs
 * 3D perspective projection & rotation
 * Composition of Glyphs inside each other
-* Determining whether output is screen-safe
+* Testing whether output is screen-safe
-* Saving/loading geometry data to/from Yaml files
+* Clipping lines to a boundary
 * Serial port output to hardware via USB

 ### To Do
 * Test coverage – Right now I'm using Minitest with a combination of assertions and spec style.
 This needs help.
-* Line clipping using the [Cohen-Sutherland](https://en.wikipedia.org/wiki/Cohen%E2%80%93Sutherland_algorithm) algorithm or something similar
 * Gemify

 ### Installation